Tigers in Korean folktales

 We can see the importance of the tiger in its selection as Korea’s mascot whenever they showcase the country on a worldwide scale.
 When Seoul hosted the 1988 Olympics ‘Hodori the tiger’ was a popular figure.
 The white tiger (백호 baek-ho) in particular is historically revered in Korean society and was used as the symbol for the 2018 Winter Olympics in Pyeongchang.

-The tiger is a popular subject of art and paintings in Korea.
+Tigers in Korea are a popular subject of art and paintings.
 Through these works you can see evidence of the tiger’s significance and sacred standing in Korean society throughout history.

 Although occasional rumors persist about sightings of tigers in the DMZ (demilitarized zone) you will of course not encounter wild tigers in Korea today.
 However, in the past, tigers roamed freely around the Korean peninsula.
 Tigers coming down from the mountains were a very real and significant threat to people living in Korea.
 Naturally this has led to many tales giving various warnings and morals about interactions with tigers.
 It is in these stories that the tale of the tiger’s place in Korea has most been documented.